ocrush/data_science/disaster_response/README.md

 ## File Descriptions <a name="files"></a>

-There is 2 Python files and Flask web app available here to showcase work related to the above questions.
+There is 2 main Python files and Flask web app available here to showcase work related to the above questions.

 #### ETL Pipeline - process_data.py - run this file to create the database table needed for classifier
 * Loads the messages and categories dataset